julioreis-dev/hotel_repo/README.md

 ## For additional features on this site:

++ Always the client complete the process of book a room, the client will receive a email with reservation confirmation

++ Always the client update a reservation, the client will receive an email with a new data

 + The system is prepared to be scalable, more hotels and rooms can be created

 + Security layer - such as (SECURE_HSTS_SECONDS, SECURE_HSTS_INCLUDE_SUBDOMAINS, SECURE_CONTENT_TYPE_NOSNIFF, SECURE_BROWSER_XSS_FILTER, SESSION_COOKIE_SECURE, CSRF_COOKIE_SECURE, CSRF_COOKIE_HTTPONLY, X_FRAME_OPTIONS)